Middlesex Valley Vol. Ambulance Service

 If you are interesting in donating monetarily in support of our operations and mission:

 We sometimes get calls inquiring if a fundraiser mailing or phone call solicitation is legitimate.
 We never solicit funds by telephone or in person.
-Middlesex Ambulance does solicit monetary donations in four ways.
+Middlesex Ambulance does solicit monetary donations in three ways.

 1 - On this website via the link above.